ethanlee515/ethanlee515.github.io/MPQC-SWIA/discussion-notes/first-draft-feedback.md

 First half of the talk shouldn't be technical at all Over 20 min is fine

-If Listener in non-crypto people, still hope they can follow half of it

 Each argument has assumption + conclusion
 Make sure audience knows those before argument actually happens